elxris/dbmconfig/README.md

 Set in a JSON Object the value in the given key.
 If a null is given at value, the key will be removed of the config.
 If there was a default, the default is not erased.
 - _String_ key: The key of the stored value.
 - _JSON | String | Number | Boolean | Null_ value: The value to be set.
 If null, erases it.

+### Run the tests

+All you have to do is download the project and install all the dependencies launch a local instance of MongoDB and type `npm test` on your terminal.